vhte/vlisputils/README.md

 # VisualLISP Utils

 This repository is a collection of AutoLISP functionalities for developers.
-The following avaiable implementations are useful to aid development process along AutoCAD and all its interactions with Visual LISP Editor.
+The following available implementations are useful to aid development process along AutoCAD and all its interactions with Visual LISP Editor.
 This project is tested in **AutoCAD 2017** and VisualLISP kern VLLib: IDE v.T* Mar 03 1999, build #692 [2/6/16].

 ## DCL Cheat Sheet
 A complete example of DCL functionalities, its tiles and common actions.
 To run this program, set first `dcl_id` variable in **dcl_cheat_sheet.lsp** with the correct location of **dcl_cheat_sheet.dcl**.